defold/doc/docs/en/manuals/scene-editing.md

 ![Scene menu](images/scene_editing/scene_editing_scene.png)

 The selected object now shows three manipulation points that are used to move the object.
-Click and drag in the gren square to move the object freely:
+Click and drag in the green square to move the object freely:

 ![Move object](images/scene_editing/scene_editing_move.png)